-The TDA2822 is the audio amplifier part located on the main board of the µBITx.
-The part is new to the µBITx as the BITX40 and earlier models used the LM386 as an audio amplifier.
+The TDA2822 is the audio amplifier part located on the v3 main board of the µBITx.
+The BITX40 and earlier models used the LM386 as an audio amplifier, so this board was new to the µBITx.
+The part has been replace in the v4 board currently shipping by discrete 2N3904/6 transistors.

 Two problems have emerged with the TDA2822 part: